timebeing92/brightspace-quiz-review-extractor/README.md

 - a Brightspace export ZIP
 - an unpacked Brightspace export folder

+The unpacked folder should contain:

+- `imsmanifest.xml`
-The unpacked folder should contain `imsmanifest.xml` and one or more `quiz_d2l_*.xml` files.
+- one or more `quiz_d2l_*.xml` files

 If `questiondb.xml` is present, the extractor will use it for traceability and bank resolution.

+## What You Need

+To run the extractor, you need:

+- Python 3.10+ recommended
+- the files in this repository
+- a Brightspace export containing `imsmanifest.xml` and `quiz_d2l_*.xml`
+- `questiondb.xml` if the quiz uses banks or pools and you want the best traceability

+You do **not** need:

+- `pytest`, unless you want to run tests
+- Excel to generate outputs
+- any database, web server, or extra application stack

 ## Outputs